MysteryBlokHed/webpack-ts-userscript-library/README.md

 ### Changing UserScript info

+You can search for `webpack-ts-userscript-library` and `LibraryName` across the template's files to find what needs replacing.

 The UserScript's name, description, version, and author are all retrieved from the project's `package.json`.
 Anything else such as the site to match and the grants are changed from the [Webpack Config].